SyberJet Aircraft

 SyberJet Aircraft (SJA) is an American aircraft manufacturer.
-The company's headquarters is in Cedar City, Utah adjacent to the Cedar City Regional Airport with additional engineering offices and manufacturing, service, repair and fatigue test facilities near and on the San Antonio International Airport in San Antonio, Texas.
+The company's headquarters is in Chandler, Arizona, near the Chandler Municipal Airport with additional engineering offices and manufacturing, service, repair and fatigue test facilities near and on the San Antonio International Airport in San Antonio, Texas, and offices located in Cedar City, Utah.

 Originally founded as Swearingen Aircraft in 1959, the company underwent several ownership and name changes over the decades.
 It became Sino Swearingen Aircraft Company in 1995, and was later acquired in August 2008 by the Emirates Investment and Development Corporation, after which it was renamed Emivest Aerospace Corporation.
 In April 2011, the assets of Emivest Aerospace were purchased by MT, LLC of Cedar City, Utah, and the company began doing business as SyberJet Aircraft.
 In 2025, Trevor Milton took over leadership of SyberJet Aircraft and became its CEO.